 Introduction to Japanese Color Woodblock Printmaking

 The Japanese developed a woodblock printing tradition using water as a medium, brushes to apply colors to the blocks, and a hand-held baren instead of a press to transfer colors from the carved blocks to the papers.
-This workshop is organized to offer an introduction to the range of wonderful tools, techniques, and materials involved in the process.
+The workshop is organized to offer a comprehensive introduction to the wonderful range of tools, techniques, and materials involved in this process.
 Everyone completes a multi-color print and engages with aspects of design, carving, and printing.
-There is an emphasis on sharing tricks and techniques that can be adapted to other art-making approaches including watercolor painting, and other printing approaches..
-All experience levels are welcome in this lively and colorful printmaking weekend.
+There is an emphasis on sharing tricks and techniques that may be adapted to other art-making (watercolor painting, western style printmaking).
+All experience levels are welcome.

 Each 3-day workshop is taught in six three hour sessions.
 Send me a note if you would like more info.
-To find out more, such as seeing prints made by past class participants, take a look in the Studio.
+To find out more, and to see prints made by past class participants, take a look in the Studio.